 - Preheat oven to 350F.

-- Rinse head of cabbage under cool water first.
+- Rinse head of cabbage under cool water first then dry it.
+Remove and throw away the hard core.
 Chop the cabbage into 1-inch squares or strips.
-Discard the hard core and end piece.
-READ RECIPE NOTES (A & B) BELOW.
+See recipe note (E).

-- Place cabbage and chopped onion into a large casserole dish (9 x 13).
+- Place cabbage and chopped onion into a large casserole dish (9 x 13-inch).
 Pour half a stick of melted butter over the cabbage.
 Mix well.

 - Mix the soup, mayonnaise, salt, pepper, and cayenne in a bowl.
 A whisk works well for this.